TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_null.md

 \endcode
 If you are using older sysconfig file but driver from 09.02 SDK, please change the ECC end address to match all the conditions.
 Refer \ref ENABLE_DDR_INLINE_ECC_IN_SYSCONFIG

+\note
+The default appimages in the SDK are built with authentication type 0  and load address 0x84000000.
+The gAppimage section in the bootloader application also has to be linked to the same address (0x84000000).
+If gAppimage section address is changed or multiple gAppimage buffers are used in the bootloader application, please ensure application's makefile is also updated with the corresponding load address.
 \endcond

 # Supported Combinations {#EXAMPLES_DRIVERS_SBL_NULL_COMBOS}